asntech/improse/README.md

 Improse comes with six state-of-the-art machine learning models including Random Forest (RF), Support Vector Machines (SVM), K-Nearest Neighbor (kNN), AdaBoost (AB), Decision Tree (DT) and Naive Bayes (NB).

-Random Forest is our optimal and default model but user can select any of the models and further test it using cross-validation, independent test data or to make predictions.
+Random Forest is our optimal and default model but user can select any of the models and further test it using cross-validation, independent test data or use it to make predictions.

 Installation
 ============